owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 invalid tool calls, and more vague issues like "it seems like it's spinning forever."
 Reproducing such problems manually is usually somewhere between impractical and impossible.
-I want to reproduce them deterministically, and in a way were we can debug and fix them.
+I want to reproduce them deterministically, and in a way where we can debug and fix them.
 And beyond the known ones, I'd like to find the currently unknown ones before our users hit them.

 Generative testing to the rescue!